Tropical Cyclone Bulletin #25

 • Up to rough seas over the following coastal waters:

-• Up to 3.5 m: The remaining seaboards of Luzon and Visayas.
+• Up to 3.5 m: The seaboards of Batanes and Babuyan Islands.

 • Mariners of small seacrafts, including all types of motorbancas, are advised not to venture out to sea under these conditions, especially if inexperienced or operating ill-equipped vessels.